annaboeri/github-stars-list/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `yarn build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+# Github Stars
+#### A SPA Listing the Most Starred Repos on Github

+## Setup

+This project was created with [Create React App](https://github.com/facebookincubator/create-react-app).

+After cloning the repo and navigating to the project's directory:

+* `npm install`  to install dependencies
+* `npm start`  to run the app in development mode
+* Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Before deploying to a production environment:

+* `npm run build` to build the app for production to the `build` folder.
+* This correctly bundles React in production mode and optimizes the build for the best performance.

+Running Tests:

+* `npm test` to launch the test runner in interactive watch mode

+## Project Overview

+### Languages/Frameworks/Packages

+* create-react-app for qui
+* Jest and Enzyme for testing

+### Tradoffs

+* Used the Fetch API for making HTTP requests as it was easy to get up and running since was no need to install a third-party dependency
+* Opted for a Flip Card Layout which allows the user to quickly view repo commits, but this layout proved to be a bit limiting due to the size of the cards.
+If any more information would be needed to be displayed in the future, I would consider using a different layout

+### Future/Unfinished Work

+* Add pagination and/or lazy load repos to minimize initial load time and create a cleaner UX
+* Add PropType validation to components
+* Considering using Axios or another HTTP library with better error handling and backwards compatibility
+* Separate out API calls to a separate file
+* Consider using SASS or another CSS preprocessor
+* Manually test UI across different devices and browsers
+* Run an accessibility audit to ensure accessibility across users and devices